ReubenTheDS/my-fake-org-on-gcp/infra-engineer/1-jenkins-setup/README.md

 4. In order to verify that Jenkins was installed and get the Jenkins admin password:
     1. Wait about 10 minutes for installation of Jenkins
+    2. Visit the URL printed out by the Terraform script
-    2. SSH into the VM & check the output of following commands
+    3. SSH into the VM & check the output of following commands
 ```
 sudo systemctl status jenkins